Age Qualification

 Non-Resident Students

-Families of children who hold Canadian Visitor’s Visas and who are admitted to the school will be expected to financially contribute to the school the amount equal to the sum provided by the provincial grant, as well as the costs above the provincial grant.
+Families of children who hold Canadian Visitor's Visas and who are admitted to the school will be expected to financially contribute to the school the amount equal to the sum provided by the provincial grant, as well as the costs above the provincial grant.
+These families will be required to pay in advance or to provide post-dated cheques to the school to cover these costs.